SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 I think he felt discouraged because of all the criticism he'd received.

 confidence (CERTAINTY) - (noun) the quality of being certain of your abilities or of having trust in people, plans, or the future:
-[ + to infinitive ] He has the confidence to walk into a room of strangers and immediately start a conversation.
+He has the confidence to walk into a room of strangers and immediately start a conversation.
 She's completely lacking in confidence.

 tend to someone/something - (phrasal verb) to deal with the problems or needs of a person or thing: